rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 ![IO vs CPU bound](/blog/images/chassing-99-percentile-pt-1/io_vs_cpu_bound.png)

 When it comes to scheduling these tasks there are two main approaches the OS can take.
-The first is cooperative where a task comes in we either pick it up or pick up another tasks that’s waiting to run.
+The first is cooperative where a task comes in we can either pick it up or pick up another task that’s been waiting to run.
 We then place that task on the cpu and run it to completion then when its done it makes a system call and gives up the cpu cooperatively so the next task can then run its instructions to completion on the cpu.

-The Linux OS on the other hand uses a Preemptive Scheduler which involves interrupting a task when it has exceeded its allocated time (quanta/time slice) and taking the thread that is in the Executing state and moving it to the Waiting state so the OS can then take a higher priority task and move it from
+The Linux OS on the other hand uses a **Preemptive Scheduler** which involves interrupting a task when it has exceeded its allocated time (quanta/time slice) and taking the thread that is in the Executing state and moving it to the Waiting state so the OS can then take a higher priority task and move it from